-See, close by is another shell bed, quite as

-large, but comely enough to please any eye.
-What a variety of forms and colours are there, amid the purple and olive wreaths of wrack, and bladder-weed, and tangle, (oar-weed, as they call it in the south,) and the delicate green ribbons of the Zostera, (the only English flowering plant which grows beneath the sea,) surely contradicting, as do several other forms, that somewhat hasty assertion of Mr. Ruskin, that nature makes no ribbons, unless with a midrib, and I know not what other limitations, which seem to me to exist only in Mr. Ruskin's fertile, but fastidious fancy.
+See, close by is another shell bed, quite as large, but comely enough to please any eye.
+What a variety of forms and colours are there, amid the purple and olive wreaths of wrack, and bladder-weed, and tangle, (oar-weed, as they call it in the south,) and the delicate green ribbons of the Zostera, (the only English flowering plant which grows beneath the sea,) surely contradicting, as do several other forms, that somewhat hasty assertion of Mr. Ruskin, that Nature makes no ribbons, unless with a midrib, and I know not what other limitations, which seem to me to exist only in Mr. Ruskin's fertile, but fastidious fancy.
 What are they all?
 What are the long white razors?
-What are the delicate green-grey scimitars?
+What are the delicate greengrey scimitars?
 What are the tapering brown spires?
 What the tufts of delicate yellow plants, like squirrels' tails, and lobsters' horns, and tamarisks, and fir-trees, and all other finely cut animal and vegetable forms?
 What are the groups of grey bladders, with something like a little bud at the tip?
-What are the hundreds of little pink-striped pears?
+What are the hundreds of little pink-striked pears?
 What those tiny babies' heads, covered with grey prickles instead of hair?
-The great red star-fish, which Ulster children call "the bad man's hands;" and the great whelks, which the youth of Musselburgh know as roaring buckies, these we have seen; but what, oh what, are the red capsicums?-

-Yes, what are the red capsicums? and why are they poking, snapping, starting, crawling, tumbling, wildly over each other, rattling about the huge mahogany cockles, as big as a man's two fists, out of which they are protruded?
-Mark them well, for you will perhaps never see them again.
-They are a Mediterranean species, or rather three species, left behind upon these extreme south-western coasts, probably at the vanishing of the same warmer ancient epoch, which clothed the Lizard point with the Cornish heath, and the Killarney mountains with Spanish saxifrages, and other relics of a flora whose home is now the Iberian peninsula, and the sunny cliffs of the Riviera.
+The great red star-fish, which Ulster children call "the bad man's hands:" and the great whelks, which the youth of Musselburgh know as roaring buckies, these we have seen; but what, oh what, are the red capsicums?- will perhaps never see them again.
+They are a Mediterranean species, or rather three species, left behind upon these extreme south-western coasts, probably at the vanishing of that warmer ancient epoch, which clothed the Lizard point with the Cornish heath, and the Killarney mountains with Spanish saxifrages, and other relics of a flora whose home is now the Iberian peninsula, and the sunny cliffs of the Riviera.
 Rare in every other shore, even in the west, it abounds in Torbay to so prodigious an amount, that the dredge, after five minutes' scrape, will often come up choke full of this great cockle only.
 You will see tens of thousands of them in every cove for miles this day, and every heavy winter's tide brings up an equal multitude,-a seeming waste of life, which would be awful in our eyes, were not the Divine Ruler, as His custom is, making this destruction the means of fresh creation, by burying them in the sands, as soon as washed on shore, to fertilize the strata of some future world.
 It is but a shell-fish truly; but the great Cuvier thought it remarkable enough to devote to its anatomy elaborate descriptions and drawings, which have done more perhaps than any others to illustrate the curious economy of the whole class of bivalve, or double-shelled, mollusca.
-If you wish to know more about it than we can tell you, open Mr. Gosse's last book, the Aquarium, at p.
+If you wish to know more about it than we can tell you, open Mr. Gosse's book, the Aquarium, at p.
 222.